Your source for Colorado cannabis

 In late 2012, Colorado voters backed another cannabis-friendly ballot initiative - Amendment 64.
 Approved by 55 percent of the vote, the amendment’s narrow passage was the catalyst for an entirely different approach to cannabis within the state, mirroring the adult-use laws of alcohol.

 Under the amendment, adults age 21 and older could purchase, consume, share, and even grow their own marijuana.
 There are limits, of course.

-Under initiative 20, patients or their designated guardians are eligible to purchase up to two ounces (56 grams) of marijuana per transaction.
-Similarly, two ounces is the public possession limit for medical patients.
+Under initiative 20, cardholders or their designated guardians are eligible to purchase up to two ounces (56 grams) of marijuana per transaction.
+Similarly, two ounces is the public possession limit for medical cardholders.